villano-lab/nrCascadeSim/docs/source/03_Libraries.rst

 `weisskopf.h`
 ---------------

-In this header is contained a prototype for obtaining the Weisskopf decay-time estimate [REF] for a gamma decay of a certain energy (in **MeV**) and certain multipolarity (like `M1`, `E1`, etc.).
+In this header is contained a prototype for obtaining the Weisskopf decay-time estimate [Weisskopf1951]_ for a gamma decay of a certain energy (in **MeV**) and certain multipolarity (like `M1`, `E1`, etc.).

 .. role:: C(code)